Castro Brings Fire and Facts, Pummels Beto on Immigration

 “I think you should do your homework on this issue,” Castro said.
 “If you did your homework on this issue, you would know that we should repeal this section.”

 The exchange—easily the sharpest of the debate at that point—appeared to come out in Castro’s favor.
-According to GoogleTrends, searches for Castro spiked by more than 2,400 percent since the beginning of the debate.
+According to GoogleTrends, searches for Castro spiked by more than 2,400 percent following his jostling with O’Rourke, whose campaign has been criticized for a dearth of the kind of policy specifics that may have helped Castro, previously polling at around 1 percent nationally, break out.